+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- ☑ Definitive Proxy Statement

+- Definitive Additional Materials

-- e Registrant ⊠ - Party other than the Registrant □ Check the appropriate box: □ Confide (as per □ Definit nary Proxy Statement ential, for Use of the Commission Only mitted by Rule 14a-6(e)(2)) ive Proxy Statement ive Additional Materials ng Material Pursuant to §240.14a-12 OPKO HEALTH, INC. (Name of Registrant as Specified In Its Charter) - (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of f Filing Fee (Check the appropriate box): ■ No fee • ☐ Fee con nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ☐ Fee pa id previously with preliminary materials: box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting foid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- □ Soliciting Material under to §240.14a-12

+OPKO HEALTH, INC.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- ☑ No fee required - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - □ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: